 To request a calendar item, send an email with essential information about an event (title and description of event, date/time, location, sponsor, contact person, and phone number) to email@example.com.
 Submissions should note whether the event is free or has a charge and if it's open to the public.

-The communications office solicits coverage of events, research, and other news of interest to journalists with press releases, media advisories, tip sheets, and pitch emails.
+The communications division solicits coverage of events, research, and other news of interest to journalists with press releases, media advisories, tip sheets, and pitch emails.

 It is essential for event organizers to obtain permission to invite the media from featured speakers and event participants.
 In some cases, speakers do not wish to be photographed or quoted by the media.
 It is the event organizer's responsibility to find out before contacting our office seeking media coverage if it will be acceptable to event participants.